 It includes a power transmitting device and a receiver.
-Sometimes, the receiver is attached to a mobile phone or integrated into the phone.
+Sometimes, the receiver coil is attached to a mobile phone or integrated into the phone.
 It is not cable-free as the pad will have a cable running from the outlet to it.

 Since the Galaxy S6, Samsung has supported wireless charging.
 Huawei has introduced it with the Mate20 Pro mobile device.

-Popular smartphones that support wireless charging with the adoption of Qi wireless charging include Apple iPhone X, iPhone 8, and iPhone 8 Plus.
+Popular smartphones that support wireless charging with the adoption of Qi include Apple iPhone X, iPhone 8, and iPhone 8 Plus.
 It’s been featured in the iPhone XS, XS Max, iPhone 11, and 12 series.